The Official SpaceX Hyperloop Pod Competition

-For this reason, SpaceX is announcing an open competition, geared towards university students and independent engineering teams, to design and build the best Hyperloop pod.
-To support this competition, SpaceX will construct a one-mile test track adjacent to our Hawthorne, California headquarters.
+For this reason, SpaceX is running an open competition, geared towards university students and independent engineering teams, to design and build the best Hyperloop pod.
+To support this competition, SpaceX is constructing a test track adjacent to our Hawthorne, California headquarters.
 Teams will be able to test their human-scale pods during a competition weekend at the track, scheduled for January 27-29, 2017.
 The knowledge gained here will continue to be open-sourced.

 Break a pod!

 January 29-30, 2016

 Design WeekendIn-person Design Weekend with all invited entrants: Results.Texas A&M University, College Station, Texas